A Sound First Amendment Decision with an Odd Fair Use Kicker

 Because there appears to be a triable issue of trademark infringement in which the Doe defendants are plausibly implicated, I disagree with EFF’s view that the anonymous individuals used the marks for the sole purpose of protected speech.
 Consequently, pursuant to Everytown’s claim of infringement, its interest in discovering the identities of those individuals is reasonable in that light.

-I further argued in that post that considering anonymity as coextensive to the speech right should be weighed on a case-by-case basis, and in that example, it is absurd to allege that anonymity is necessary for the general expression anti-gun-control views in this country.
+I further argued in that post that considering anonymity as coextensive to the speech right should be weighed on a case-by-case basis, and in that example, it is absurd to allege that anonymity is necessary for the general expression of anti-gun-control views in this country.
 There, the plaintiff has reason to argue that anonymity is merely a strategy by Doe defendants to avoid liability rather than a means of protecting their First Amendment rights.

 A Poor Use of Copyright Law